 ED WHELAN: The Obama administration doesn't have a coherent judicial philosophy, so it's not surprising that it's falling back on diversity, which I think it sees, among other things, appealing to its various political constituencies.

-Caroline Fredrickson leads the American Constitution Society.
+JOHNSON: Caroline Fredrickson leads the American Constitution Society.
 She's been following the judge nominees closely.
 Fredrickson says almost half of the 97 candidates who have won confirmation during Mr. Obama's presidency are women.
 About a quarter are black.
 And Mr. Obama is the first president to nominate four openly gay people.